pothi/wp-in-a-box/README.md

 ## Security Considerations

-- only ports 80, 443, and port for SSH are open.
+- Only ports 80, 443, and port for SSH are open.
-- no phoning home.
+- No phoning home.
-- no external dependencies (such as third-party repositories, unless there is a strong reason to use it).
+- No external dependencies (such as third-party repositories, unless there is a strong reason to use it).
-- automatic security updates (with an option to update everything).
+- Automatic security updates (with an option to update everything).
-- disable password authentication for root.
+- Disable password authentication for root.
 - Nginx (possibly with Naxsi WAF when h2 issue is resolved).
-- umask 027 or 077.
+- Umask 027 or 077.
 - ACL integration.
-- weekly logwatch (if email is supplied).
+- Weekly logwatch (if email is supplied).
-- isolated user for PhpMyAdmin.
+- Isolated user for PhpMyAdmin.

 ## Implementation Details